Women’s Race Canceled Because Of Skiers Protest

 Most of the 11 skiers who preceded Street down the course missed a difficult gate following a bump, because they could not stay inside the set course.

-``It was impossible not to miss that gate,'' said Canadian Kate Lindsay Pace, the defending World Cup downhill champion. ``It was in the wrong place.''
+``It was impossible not to miss that gate,″ said Canadian Kate Pace Lindsay, downhill gold medalist in the 1993 world championships. ``It was in the wrong place.″

 The course was set by Jan Tischhauser of Switzerland, a member of the International Ski Federation.